 These financial statements of the Company have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS").

-The financial statements have been prepared on a cost basis, except for financial liability (embedded loan conversion option) which is presented at fair value through profit or loss.
+The financial statements have been prepared on a cost basis..

 The Group has elected to present the profit or loss items using the function of expense method.